 - Required for hormone synthesis and chemical reactions

 Age, activity level, pregnancy status, and body size affect daily protein intake requirements.
-Protein requirements differ from person to person; however, everyone requires the consumption of protein to reach the optimal level of intake (3).
+Protein requirements differ from person to person; however, everyone requires the consumption of protein for optimal body functioning (3).

 If you wish to cinch your waist, tone up your bat wings, blast away the muffin top – our fitness app was created to cater to all your needs!
 BetterMe won’t give excess weight a chance!